VedeshSavanthKumar/Touchless-HCI-Jetson-Nano/README.md

 Train the Scikit-Learn SVM classifier.
 Coordinates are mathematically normalized relative to the wrist ( ) to ensure the model learns the shape of the gesture rather than its position on the screen. python3 train_model.py

+Phase 3: Live Edge Inference
+Run the live controller alongside VLC Media Player. python3 vlc_control.py

+Open VLC Player and load an MP4 video.
+Click inside the VLC window to make it active.
+Show your PALM to unlock the security state and begin controlling the media.
+Edge Computing Optimizations
+Edge Frame Skipping: The inference loop processes every 2nd frame, preventing the MediaPipe pipeline from bottlenecking the Jetson's CPU.
+Buffer Bloat Eradication: cv2.CAP_PROP_BUFFERSIZE is hardcoded to 1, preventing OpenCV from queuing old frames and causing latency buildup.
+Memory Management: A 4GB Swapfile was provisioned on the SD card to prevent Linux OOM (Out-of-Memory) crashes during live inference.